Gluttony

-Gluttony (gula, derived from the Latin gluttire meaning "to gulp down or swallow") means over-indulgence and over-consumption of food, drink, alcohol and other recreational drugs, or wealth items, particularly as status symbols.
+Gluttony (gula, derived from the Latin gluttire meaning 'to gulp down or swallow') means over-indulgence and over-consumption of anything to the point of waste.

-In Christianity, it is considered a sin if the excessive desire for food causes it to be withheld from the needy.
+In Christianity, it is considered a sin if the excessive desire for food leads to a lack of control over one's relation with food or harms the body.
 Some Christian denominations consider gluttony one of the seven deadly sins.

 Etymology

 In Deut 21:20 and Proverbs 23:21, it is זלל.
 The Gesenius Entry (lower left word) has indications of "squandering" and "profligacy" (waste).